quasarframework/quasar/docs/src/pages/start/contribution-guide.md

 Ensure the changesets you introduced are included.
 Fill in some details about your potential patch including a meaningful title.
 When finished, press Click on "Create pull request".
 The Quasar core team will be notified about your submission.

-## Create new Quasar extension
+## Create new Quasar App Extension

-An easy way how to start contributing to Quasar is to generalize the code you have created on your project and publish it as a Quasar extension.
-Follow this guide how to [create a new extension](../app-extensions/development-guide/introduction).
+An easy way to start to contribute to Quasar is to generalize the code you have created on your project and publish it as a Quasar App Extension.
+Follow this guide on how to [create a new extension](../app-extensions/development-guide/introduction).

 When done, submit a PR on [Quasar Awesome](https://github.com/quasarframework/quasar-awesome/blob/master/README.md#community-app-extensions), share your achievement via [Quasar Forum](https://forum.quasar-framework.org/category/15/v1-app-extensions).
 After the review we will [publish your extension](../app-extensions/discover).

-## Contributing to Quasar code
+## Contributing to the Quasar Core Source Code

 As with any project, there are rules to contributing.
 Ours are written here, please read them carefully.
 After that, read the [Quasar code of conduct](https://github.com/quasarframework/quasar/blob/dev/.github/CODE_OF_CONDUCT.md) and you’ll be ready to contribute to Quasars’s core repositories.